MakerXStudio/express-bearer/README.md

 Note: the callback will only be called once per host (config is cached).

+### Apps accepting bearer tokens from multiple issuers

+If your app needs to accept bearer tokens from multiple issuers (OIDC endpoints) on a single endpoint (not varied by host), use `multiIssuerBearerTokenMiddleware`:

 ## Logging

 Set the logger implementation to an object that fulfills the `Logger` definition: